FTAsr/ftasr.github.io/_posts/2016-01-03-CollaborativeWork.md

 ---
 layout: post
-title: "Notes on collaborative work"
+title: "Notes on Collaborative Work"
 date: 2017-01-03
 ---

 With more students starting to work with me on Natural Language Processing projects, I thought to make a few posts on collaboration basics.
-Hopefully, these posts will help us plan and pursue our projets more efficiently and enjoy a distinguishable team work.
+Hopefully, these posts will help us plan and pursue our projects more efficiently and enjoy a distinguishable team work.
 This first post contains some general notes on teamwork and some more specific information on collaborative program development and writing.

 ------